KuanHsiaoKuo/the-rust-programming-book-khk/src/ch03-03-how-functions-work.md

 ```

 The main error message, `mismatched types`, reveals the core issue with this
+code：

-code.
-The definition of the function `plus_one` says that it will return an
+1. The definition of the function `plus_one` says that it will return an
 `i32`, but statements don’t evaluate to a value, which is expressed by `()`,
 the unit type.

-Therefore, nothing is returned, which contradicts the function
+2. Therefore, nothing is returned, which contradicts the function
 definition and results in an error.

-In this output, Rust provides a message to
+3. In this output, Rust provides a message to
 possibly help rectify this issue: it suggests removing the semicolon, which
 would fix the error.